Laurence Fox arrested for endorsing vandalism and the destruction of Ulez cameras

 Loading audio...

-Fox proceeded to live-stream a raid by the Metropolitan Police, a video which was later shared on by the Reclaim Party on social media - a party of which Fox is the leader.
+Fox proceeded to live-stream the raid by the Metropolitan Police, a video which was later shared on by the Reclaim Party on social media - a party of which Fox is the leader.

+Moments after the raid on his Stockwell home began, Fox could be seen accusing the Met of "stealing" from him, adding the force were "going through my house to intimidate me".

 The footage showed five police officers standing around him - some in uniform and some in plain clothes.